ibbles/LearningUnrealEngine/GUI-HUD.md

 A HUD is created from the `PlayerController`'s `BeginPlay` by calling `CreateWidget`.
 The HUD needs something to talk to in order to get state updates and send user input.
 It therefore be given a `PlayerController` variable that is marked Expose on Spawn.
-The widget needs an Owning Player, which should be <TODO more text here.>
+The widget needs an Owning Player, which should be *TODO more text here*.
 The created widget is added to the viewport with `Add to Viewport`.